Are You Ready for the Ultimate Michigan Scavenger Hunt?

 The One Thing You Must Do in Each of the Michigan Counties

-Alcona – Watch the sun rise over Lake Huron.
+Alcona – The heart of the “Sunrise Side” of Michigan, watch the sun rise over Lake Huron.

 Alger – Visit Pictured Rocks National Lakeshore.